Balu-Kandru/todo-fullstack/README.md

-# Post App - React & Express with MongoDB
+# Todo App - React & Express with MongoDB

 ## This project allows users to:
 ### Register and Login.